 The company has not transferred any amount to the reserves for the year ended March 312018.

 The paid up Equity Share Capital as on March 31 2018 is Rs.
 1289.21 Lakhs.
 The Companyhas neither issued shares with differential rights as to dividend voting or otherwise norissued shares (including sweat equity shares) to the employees or Directors of theCompany under any Scheme.

 No disclosure is required under Section 67(3)(c) of the Act 2013 (Act) as theprovisions of the said Section are not applicable

 6. Credit Rating

-Company bank loan facilities and other debt facilities as detailed below.
+CRISIL has reaffirmed the ratings of the Company (The KCP Limited) bank loan facilitiesand other debt facilities as detailed below.

 7. Fixed Deposits:

 The total amount of Fixed Deposits outstanding as on 31st March 2018 was Rs.8740.48lakhs as compared to the figure of Rs.9231.02 lakhs as on 31-3-2017.
 As on 31st March2018 Fixed Deposits matured and remained unclaimed were Rs.1017.29 lakhs from 473depositors.
 As on the date of this report Fixed Deposits relating to 248 Depositorsamounting to Rs.755.15 lakhs have been renewed and Fixed Deposits of Rs.86.99 lakhs of 41depositors repaid.